AresMUSH/aresmush/game/plugins/fs3skills/help/backup.md

 ---
 # Character Backup

 Ares supports a fast-and-easy way to back up your important character information.

+> **Tip:** For a full game backup, see [Backups](/help/manage/config_backups).

-This includes:
+The character backup includes:

 * Character sheet
 * Background